dennisdevio/milestone-project-3/README.md

 Some features were not able to be implemented on this current release.
 The following is a list of features that will be implemented on a future release:

-- Emails sent to user for for resetting passwords.
+- Emails sent to user for resetting passwords.
 - Function to delete an account.
 - Adding images to all books that are available for review.
 - Adding descriptions of for all books available for review.